momentum-projects/group--social-cards/README.md

 The above is a minimum set of features.
 You might want to add other features, and you should go for it if you have time.
 Some ideas:

-- liking or favoriting cards
+- Liking or favoriting cards
-- comments or responses to cards
+- Comments or responses to cards
-- directly sending cards to users
+- Directly sending cards to users
-- draft cards (cards not yet shown that are still being created)
+- Draft cards (cards not yet shown that are still being created)
+- Allow comments on cards only from followers
+- Make following two-way (so that it's "friends" instead of followers) and implement friend requests
+- Allow users to block followers

 Be creative and make this project your own.